Scew5145/TentacleBot/README.md

 Disclaimer
 -

-This project is by no means endorsed by Riot Games, and I am in no way affiliated with them.
+This project is by no means endorsed by Riot Games, and any statements made inside of its code or output is entirely unaffiliated with Riot.